Your Pathology Report

 Pathology Report: Needle Biopsy

-Approximately 90 percent of women with breast cancer are diagnosed based on a needle biopsy, which removes breast tissue for the purpose of testing in a laboratory.
-A pathologist at the laboratory examines the tissue under a microscope and performs tests on the tissue to produce a detailed diagnosis.
+According to the American Cancer Society, approximately 85% of women with breast cancer are diagnosed based on a needle biopsy, which removes breast tissue for testing in a laboratory.
+A pathologist at the laboratory examines the tissue under a microscope and performs tests to produce a detailed diagnosis.

-The pathology report will contain information regarding tumor location, tumor size, tumor grade, whether cancer is confined to breast ducts and the presence of hormone receptors.
-Pathology reports are often subjected to a second independent review because they are so critically important to treatment planning.
+The pathology report will contain information regarding tumor location, size, grade, whether cancer is confined to breast ducts, and the presence of hormone receptors.
+Pathology reports are often subjected to a second independent review because they are critically important to treatment planning.
 Used in combination with clinical exams and imaging studies, pathology reports form the framework for treatment planning.

 Pathology Report: Surgical

 Following surgery to remove cancerous tissue from the breast, a second pathology report is produced.
-When possible, modern breast cancer treatments generally attempt to preserve as much healthy breast tissue as possible and only cancerous tissue, as well as a small amount of surrounding healthy tissue, is removed during surgery.
+Modern breast cancer treatments generally aim to preserve as much healthy breast tissue as possible, with only cancerous tissue and a small amount of surrounding healthy tissue removed during surgery.

 Tissue specimens removed from the breast during surgery are sent to a laboratory for additional testing by a pathologist.
 The resulting pathology report will contain information regarding whether cancer is confined to breast ducts, potential lymph node involvement, cancer staging and grading, and tumor size, as well as hormonal and HER2/neu status.